abhinav15st05-stack/PyChess-AI/README.md

 A fully functional chess game built in Python where you play against an AI opponent powered by the **Minimax algorithm with Alpha-Beta Pruning**.

 ## Features
-- Complete chess rules (all piece movements, check, checkmate, stalemate, pawn promotion)
+- Complete chess rules (all piece movements, check, checkmate, stalemate, castling, and pawn underpromotion)
 - AI opponent using Minimax with Alpha-Beta Pruning (depth 3 — looks 3 moves ahead)
+- Move Ordering & Tie-Breaking applied to make the AI faster and more unpredictable
 - Piece-Square Tables for positional evaluation
-- Real-time move highlighting and check detection
+- Modern minimalist UI with real-time move highlighting, check detection, and timer clocks
-- Threaded AI so UI never freezes
+- Threaded AI with deep-copied states so the UI never freezes

 ## Tech Stack
 - Python 3.x